In this post, I’m going to break down EVERYTHING you need to know about lace closure and lace frontal (360 frontal included).

 There are several factors involved when choosing a hair brand for your money.
 Sometimes trial and error is a part of the process.

-So, being educated about hair makes it a lot easier to spot lousy brand out.
+So, being educated about hair makes it a lot easier to spot lousy brands.

 Lace closures or frontals with longer hair (18’’ – 22’’) will cost more than closures or frontals with shorter hair (12’’ – 16’’) because longer hair is more expensive to source.